England cruise to 4-0 victory in Malta

-The Liverpool right back, deployed in midfield, scored one and was involved in England's other two goals before halftime as England cruised in the Ta' Qali National Stadium.
+The Liverpool right back, deployed in midfield, scored one and was involved in two other goals before halftime as England cruised in the Ta' Qali National Stadium.

 His raking pass released Bukayo Saka in the eighth minute with his low cross being bundled in to his own goal by Malta's Ferdinando Apap under pressure from Harry Kane.